 Companies that sell swaps protect themselves with diversification.
 If a company or even an entire industry defaults, they have the fees from other successful swaps to make up the difference.
 If done this way, swaps provide a steady stream of payments with little downside risk.

 Swaps were unregulated until 2009.
-That meant there was no regulator to make sure the seller of the CDS had the money to pay the holder if the bond defaulted.
-In fact, most financial institutions that sold swaps only held a small percentage of what they needed to pay the insurance.
-They were undercapitalized.
-But the system worked because most of the debt did not default.
+That meant there was no government agency to make sure the seller of the CDS had the money to pay the holder if the bond defaulted.
+In fact, most financial institutions that sold swaps were undercapitalized.
+They only held a small percentage of what they needed to pay the insurance.
+The system worked until the debtors defaulted.

 Unfortunately, the swaps gave a false sense of security to bond purchasers.
 They bought riskier and riskier debt.
 They thought the CDS protected them from any losses.

 By mid-2007, there was more than $45 trillion invested in swaps.
 That was more than the money invested in the U.S. stocks, mortgages, and U.S. Treasurys combined.
 The U.S. stock market held $22 trillion.
 Mortgages were worth $7.1 trillion, and U.S. Treasurys were worth $4.4 trillion.
 In fact, it was almost as much as the $65 trillion produced by the entire world.

 Credit default swaps on Lehman Brothers debt helped cause the 2008 financial crisis.
 The investment bank owed $600 billion in debt.
 Of that, $400 billion was "covered" by credit default swaps.
 That debt was only worth 8.62 cents on the dollar.
 The companies that sold the swaps were American International Group, Pacific Investment Management Company, and the Citadel hedge fund.